dougeby/IntuneDocs/intune/early-edition.md

 Applies to: Android work profile devices on Android OS v6.0 and newer.

+#### Schedule your automatic updates <!--1805514 -->

+Intune gives you control on installing automatic updates using [Windows Update Ring settings](windows-update-for-business-configure.md).
+You'll be able to schedule reoccurring updates, including the week, the day, and the time.

+## Disable checks on device restart <!--1805490 -->

+Intune gives you control to [manage software updates]](windows-update-for-business-configure.md).
+The **Restart checks** property will be added and enabled by default.
+To skip the typical checks that occur when you restart a device (such as active users, battery levels, and so on), select **Skip**.

 <!-- 1802 start -->

 ### New enrollment failure trend chart and failure reasons table <!-- 1471783 -->